Idolized22/Coco-llike-dataset-creator/README.md

 - [ ]  5. solve directory in directory bug for list of json files gathering
 - [ ]  6. add a change directory function to \usedforcreatingdataset of input images in order to avoid using them for appending the dataset.
 - [ ]  7. use imantics - Annotation to calculate BBox and area in stade of labelme function
+- [ ]  8. figure how to add rotated boundingboxes
  ##  Knowon Bugs :
  - [X] solved - appended empty annotations to the sets
  - [ ]  Input dircteroy has to be parent directory bug
+ - [ ]  Image Resize doesn't mach with mask